aerickt/steno-dictionaries/README.md

  - `#EB` → 20
  - `#UPB`→ 500

 > I highly recommend mapping the top `S-` key to the number key to make it easier to stroke.
-This also opens up the possibility for more briefs.
-This makes it much easier to use and decreases hesitation as to which finger to use to hit the number key.
+This also opens up the possibility for more briefs and decreases hesitation when deciding which finger to use for the number key.

 #### Fingerspelling with periods
 In addition to normal fingerspelling, using `-FPLT` of `*` will put a period after the letter. `*FPLT` will capitalize the word.